Embarking on a journey with your partner is an adventure filled with shared discoveries and cherished memories.

 It’s important to watch for signs that your partner is stressed or upset.
 Sometimes, it’s a quiet demeanour or a certain look that tells you they need a bit of extra attention or care.

 Notice if they seem uneasy – and be aware of their likes and dislikes.
 Support them if they are out of their comfort zone.
-I seem to be out of my comfort zone way more than Lars, but he is good at pushing me just enough when needed and understanding when things get too much.
+I seem out of my comfort zone way more than Lars, but he is good at pushing me enough when needed and understanding when things get too much.

 For example, he encouraged me to climb Kjergbolten in Norway, but he knew my fear of heights and didn’t pressure me to step out onto the boulder. … I did step out, by the way – well, half stepped out and then froze.
 One thing I won’t be doing again!